ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 cache.
 Let's assume that our blog posts now have comments.
 What happens when a comment is created?
 How can handle this?

 This is a very simple problem.
-What if we could figured out a solution to this problem: How can we create a cache miss when the associated object changes?
+What if we could figure out a solution to this problem: How can we create a cache miss when the associated object changes?
 We've already demonstrated how we can explicitly set a cache key.
 What if we made a key that's dependent on the